UKROC 2026

-Information for schools and groups entering or thinking of entering the UKROC competition 2025.
-Within this information you will find a recommended shopping list as well as design considerations and helpful hints and tips.
+Information for schools and groups entering or thinking of entering the UKROC competition 2026.
+Within this information, you will find a recommended shopping list of parts available from us.

 The sky’s the limit!